 IMPACT/POLICY ANALYSIS

 Land Use Compatibility

-The proposed City CD-R-7 (Conditional District Residential Single-family - 7) zoning district would allow land uses that are compatible with the general character of the area.
+The proposed City R-3 (Residential Single-family - 3) zoning district would allow land uses that are compatible with the general character of the area.

 GSO2040 Comprehensive Plan Policies

 The GSO2040 Future Land Use Map designates this location as Residential.
+The requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are consistent with the Residential future land use designation.
 The GSO2040 Future Built Form Map designates this location as Urban General.
 The subject property is located in Growth Tier 1 of the Growth Tiers Map.
-The requested City CD-R-7 (Conditional District Residential Single-family - 7) zoning district would allow uses that are included in the Residential future land use and future built form designations.
-While the area is marked as "Residential" future land use, these categories are not intended to be exclusive.
-It is assumed that there are a variety of uses in each area.
-Housing is a use that supports employment opportunities

-in nearby industrial locations and is appropriate at this location given the existing and planned road network.

 GSO2040 Written Policies:

-Filling In Our Framework - How we arrange our land uses for where we live, work, attend school, shop and enjoy our free time can create a more vibrant and livable Greensboro. - Goal C People choose to live in Greensboro because every neighborhood is safe and has convenient access to first-rate schools, services, shopping, parks, and community facilities. - Strategy 2 Invest in building and maintaining quality, accessible public recreation centers, libraries, neighborhood park facilities and other services to sustain livable neighborhoods.
-Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources. - Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices - Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations.
+Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources.
+Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices.
+Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations.
 GSO2040 Map Policies: